chesterwizzle/Haikuverse/README.md

 *   **Account & Data Lifecycle Management:**
     * `requestAccountDeletion` (HTTP, v2): A secure, authenticated endpoint that orchestrates the complete and irreversible deletion of a user's account.
 This function performs a comprehensive, cascading purge of all user-associated data, including: deleting all Firestore documents (root profiles, all subcollections like favorites and notifications), removing all user-published stars and their corresponding Vector Search index entries, performing a collection group query to delete all comments authored by the user, recursively deleting all user-owned folders and files from Cloud Storage, and finally, purging the user's record from Firebase Authentication itself.
+    * `deleteUnsavedFableImage` (HTTP, v2): A secure, authenticated endpoint that handles the cleanup of temporary, unsaved fable images to prevent orphaned files in Storage.
+This is a critical component of the app's data integrity and storage management strategy.

 *   **Secure Media URL Generation (Internal Logic):**
     *   Uses a dedicated, user-managed service account (`storage-url-signer`) with a permanent, non-rotating private key to generate long-lived, secure signed URLs for backend-created media assets like audio files.
 The private key is securely fetched on-demand from **Google Secret Manager** by a reusable helper function (`getStorageSignerApp`), adhering to the principle of least privilege and ensuring URLs do not expire unexpectedly due to key rotation.